Online Gambling Legality in Arab MENA (2026): Overview of Laws, Enforcement, and Player Risk

 Across the region, enforcement to prevent playing is generally about disrupting access and shrinking the market, not chasing individual players bet by bet.

-So, the pressure usually lands on reach (ads and promotion), access (blocking and apps), and money (payment rails and AML checks).
+How does enforcement works to prevent participation?
+The pressure usually lands on reach (ads and promotion), access (blocking and apps), and money (payment rails and AML checks).
+In practice, players feel the friction (blocked sites, declined deposits, delayed or frozen withdrawals).

 Blocking: